isomerpages/jointpoly-ace/_programmes/Joint Polytechnic Programmes/Joint Polytechnic Programmes for Polytechnic Educators.md

 * T&L Mentor Move-In Programme (TLMP)
 * Course Leadership Move-In Programme (CLMP)

+Enrolments for the joint polytechnic programmes are by respective polytechnic's nomination.

 Please click on menu bar to find out more about each programme.